FamilySearch/GEDCOM.io/_pages/tag-def/RETI.md

 specification:
   - Retirement
-  - An Individual Event.
-See also INDIVIDUAL_EVENT_STRUCTURE.
+  - An [Individual Event].
+See also `INDIVIDUAL_EVENT_STRUCTURE`.
   - retirement
   - Exiting an occupational relationship with an employer after a qualifying time period.

 label: 'Retirement'